Manfred-Madelaine-pro/connect-four-ai/README.md

 # Connect Four AI
-This project is an attempt in implementing a simple AI that can play Connect Four
+This project is an attempt in implementing a simple AI that can play Connect Four.
+This AI can attack or defend itself.

 # Example